Rush Sturges

 Rush Sturges (born February 14, 1985) is an American professional whitewater kayaker, film maker, and musician.

 Sturges has been a professional whitewater kayaker for over 20 years.
-He is a former freestyle kayak Junior World Champion (2003), has represented the United States Kayaking Team at the World Championships four times, has been named among the 20 Greatest Outdoor Athletes Now by Outside Magazine, and as a 2012 Outdoor Adventurer of the Year also by Outside Magazine.
+He is a former freestyle kayak Junior World Champion (2003), has represented the United States Kayaking Team at the World Championships four times and has been named among the 20 Greatest Outdoor Athletes Now by Outside Magazine.

 His work documenting whitewater expeditions and first descents has been featured in numerous publications, including Outside, Men's Journal, Red Bull Media, ESPN, National Geographic Adventure, Outdoor Magazine, and more.

-Sturges is well known for his documentary filmmaking and has produced, directed, and appeared in numerous films through his production company River Roots.
-Among his awarded films are The River Runner (2021) and Chasing Niagara (2015), which each won the Best Film for Mountain Sports at the Banff Mountain Film and Book Festival.
+Sturges is well known for his documentary film making and has produced, directed, and appeared in numerous films through his production company River Roots.
+Among his awarded films are "Snow Leopard Sisters" (2025), "The River Runner" (2021), and "Chasing Niagara" (2015).

 Sturges founded River Roots Productions in 2009 where he's built a reputation for documenting cutting edge descents and world records.

 Kayaking career

 Sturges is considered one of the most well-rounded professional kayakers in the industry with accomplishments in freestyle, waterfalls, big water, steep creeking, and expedition kayaking.
-He is credited with having invented several freestyle kayaking moves including the Hail Mary, a front flip off a waterfall.
+He is credited with having invented several freestyle kayaking moves including the Pistol Flip and the Hail Mary, a front flip off a waterfall.

 In 2003, Sturges won the Junior World Championships of freestyle kayaking in Graz, Austria.
 After turning 18 he returned to represent the United States at the world championships three more times.

 In 2007, Sturges attempted to break the world record waterfall descent of 107 ft Alexandra Falls and nearly drowned in the process.
 In 2009, he broke his back on 80 ft Bonito Falls in Argentina.

 In 2011, Sturges, along with Steve Fisher, Tyler Bradt, and Benny Marr, achieved the first successful descent of the largest rapids in the world, the Grand Inga Rapids on the Congo River.
 In the Grand Inga section, the Congo River flows at an average rate of 1.6 million Cubic Feet per Second (CFS), approximately 50 times the average flow of the Grand Canyon.
 Sturges, Fisher, Bradt, and Marr, successfully navigated the rapids which had taken the lives of seven people who previously attempted the run.
 The expedition was documented in the feature-length documentary The Grand Inga Project released in 2012.

 A Siskiyou Daily News article written at the time quoted Sturges describing the experience: "When you're dealing with that much current and that much volume, you're dealing with features that nobody's ever seen before...
 You occasionally encounter small whirlpools on some rivers, but these were 30 to 40 feet across.
 If you get sucked into those things you're screwed.
 It's just so unpredictable and random."

 Sturges contracted malaria during the course of the expedition and was hospitalized upon his return to the United States with a flesh eating bacteria attacking a cut on his elbow.